Susan Hayward: Death

-Hayward's doctor found a lung tumor in March 1972 that metastasized, and after a seizure in April 1973, she was diagnosed with brain metastases.
+Hayward's doctor found a lung tumor in March 1972 that metastasized and, after a seizure in April 1973, she was diagnosed with brain metastasis.
 On March 14, 1975, she suffered a seizure in her Beverly Hills home and died at the age of 57.
-A funeral service was held on March 16 at Our Lady of Perpetual Help Roman Catholic Church in Carrollton, Georgia.
-Hayward's body was buried in the church's cemetery.
+A funeral service was held on March 16 at Our Lady of Perpetual Help Roman Catholic Church in Carrollton, Georgia, which Hayward and Chalkley had helped organize.
+Hayward's body was buried in the church's cemetery, beside her husband's.
+According to her wishes, her name was inscribed as "Mrs. F. E. Chalkley" instead of "Susan Hayward".
+However, in the 2010s, a plaque bearing the name "Susan Hayward" was installed.

 Theories about the radioactive fallout from atmospheric atomic bomb tests surround the making of The Conqueror in St. George, Utah.
-Several production members, including Hayward, John Wayne, Agnes Moorehead, Pedro Armendáriz (who committed suicide after a diagnosis of cancer), and director Dick Powell later succumbed to cancer and cancer-related illnesses.
+Several production members, including Hayward, John Wayne, Agnes Moorehead, Pedro Armendáriz (who died by suicide after a diagnosis of cancer), and director Dick Powell later succumbed to cancer and cancer-related illnesses.
 As ascertained by People magazine in 1980, out of a cast and crew totaling 220 people, 91 of them developed some form of cancer, and 46 had died of the disease.

+The question is still open as to whether high residual radiation levels after the above ground nuclear explosions in Yucca Flat, only 137 mi from the set of The Conqueror, led directly to her relatively early death.

 Susan Hayward has a star on the Hollywood Walk of Fame at 6251 Hollywood Boulevard.